trafflux/AllSplice/.clinerules/project-standards.md

 ## 1. Language, Runtime, and Style

 - Python: 3.12+ required.
-- Use uv pip for dependency management.
+- Use uv and pyproject.toml for dependency management.
 - Typing: strict type hints for all public functions, methods, classes, and module variables.
 Codebase must be mypy-clean under strict settings.
 - Linting/Formatting:
   - Ruff for linting (include rules for imports, complexity, naming).